zahidul-islam-144/My-Live-Projects/README.md

 2. ## E-Hospital : e-hospital-4f4bc.web.app
    It's a basically trial of my learning firebase authentication system, react hook, custom hook, private route, routing, context API by doing this project.
+   ## Notes: Some Images are not showing after deploying in firbase and redirect page.
+The rest of the part is okay.
+Not fully Responsive yet.
+I have just developed my core functionality in doing react project.

 # REACT AND NODE JS & MONGO DB PROJECTS:
    ## ADDED SOON....
 WORKING NOW